oodavid/puppeteer-scraper/app/mongo/README.md

 # MongoDB

-Don't bother setting this up locally, a managed service is simpler and more useful.
+Don't run MongoDB locally, a decentralised database is more useful; a managed service is often easier.

 There is a free tier on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) that gives you: